Best tax-free cash ISAs 2022

 Again, this may sound like a huge amount of money, but if you've already been paying into a Lifetime or Help To Buy ISA that year (something you should definitely consider!), you may not be able to transfer all your savings into an ISA.

-You'll probably earn more by putting your money into a high-interest savings or current account – just bear in mind that you may have to pay tax on the interest, which in turn may count towards what benefits you can get, Maintenance Loan entitlement and Student Loan repayments.
+You'll probably earn more by putting your money into a high-interest savings or current account.
+But bear in mind that you may have to pay tax on the interest, which in turn may count towards what benefits you can get, Maintenance Loan entitlement and Student Loan repayments.

 How to open an ISA account